Christoph-D/pebbles/README.md

 Task peb-xyz1 marked as fixed!
 ```

-**Note:** This automatic tracking only works when the pebbles plugin is installed.

 ### Other Coding Agents

-Pebbles can work with any coding agent that supports running shell commands.
-Show your agent the output of `peb prime` to teach it how to use pebbles.
+Pebbles works with any coding agent that supports running shell commands.
+Show
+your agent the output of `peb prime` to teach it how to use pebbles.

 ## Command Reference

 ### Human Commands

 #### `peb init [--opencode]`

 Initialize pebbles in current directory (creates `.pebbles/`).
+With `--opencode`
-With `--opencode` flag, also installs the opencode MCP plugin (creates `.opencode/plugin/pebbles.ts`)
+flag, also installs the opencode MCP plugin (creates
+`.opencode/plugin/pebbles.ts`)

 #### `peb cleanup`

-Delete all closed pebs (permanently removes pebs with status `fixed` or `wont-fix`).
+Delete all closed pebs (permanently removes pebs with status `fixed` or
+`wont-fix`).
 Open pebs (status `new` or `in-progress`) are preserved.

 ### AI Agent Commands

-> **Note:** The following commands are designed for AI agents and use JSON for input/output.
+> **Note:** The following commands are designed for AI agents and use JSON for
+> input/output.
 They are not intended for human use.

 #### `peb new`

 Create a new task from JSON via stdin

 ```bash
 echo '{"title":"Fix bug","content":"Description...","type":"bug"}' | peb new
 ```

 #### `peb read <id> [<id> ...]`

 Display full task details as JSON (accepts one or more IDs)

 ```bash
 peb read peb-ab12
 peb read peb-ab12 peb-cd34 peb-ef56
 ```

 #### `peb update <id> <json>`

 Update task fields

 ```bash
 peb update peb-ab12 '{"status":"in-progress"}'
 peb update peb-ab12 '{"title":"New title"}'
 ```

 #### `peb query [filters]`

 Search and list tasks

 ```bash
 peb query                              # List all peb query id:peb-ab12                  # Show specific peb